Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

 /**
  * The chunk object that will be sent to the Immersive Reader SDK.
- * The content is a string of text, the lang is a string, e.g. 'll-cc'
+ * The content is a string of text, the lang is a string, e.g. 'll-cc',
- * and the mimeType is also a string, e.g. 'text/plain' */
+ * and the mimeType is also a string, e.g. 'text/plain'.
+ */

 @Keep